oscell/Design-Engineer/README.md

 # ZLX Shred Packer®: The Sustainable Solution to Global Waste Management

 Over 9 months as a design engineer part of ZLX Technology, I designed the ShredPacker.
-This involved choosing components and desinging the full mechanism in accordance with these.
+This involved choosing components and designing the full mechanism in accordance with these.
 ## Overview

 The ZLX Shred Packer® was designed to address the increasing challenges of waste management in public areas.
 Its state-of-the-art features enable the efficient processing of waste, reducing the need for frequent waste collection services.